RandomSeeded/pixyll/_posts/2017-04-06-simple-one-for-one.md

 This requires no additional work as far as the child process, which will look exactly equivalent to Use Case #3.
 However, the caller will need to yield its `gen_server` with `rpc:nb_yield`.

 Alternate strategy: it is possible to use `gen_server:cast()`, manually sending a response, if you were to pass a `FromPID` as part of the message.
 Not as clean, not really recommended

+## Final thoughts

+Getting emails is always a blast.
+Feel free to [contact me](/blog/contact) with any questions!